Working with Reports in the Security Awareness Training Platform

 If you are looking for highly-detailed information for a large number of campaigns, we recommend using our API feature.
 This will allow you to export all of the information that is in the console to an external platform and that raw data can be combined in any way you wish.
 More information about how to use our API feature can be found here or in the Additional Resource section of this guide.

-The Advanced Reporting tab contains reports that are useful for capturing actionable metrics.
+The Reports tab contains reports that are useful for capturing actionable metrics.
 These reports are useful for sharing with executives or stakeholders to show progress with your security awareness training.

 This tab allows you to see reports based on the following categories: